j4jefferson/addresscloud/README.md

 })
 ```

+If you have an intel package Addresscloud will allow you to retrieve all the intel with a specific property.
+You may add an optional third parameter to the match options object: 'intel' which is a boolean (default false).
+Obviously, you must have intel privileges set up with Addresscloud for this to bring any data.

 ## Lookup by id

 Once a postcode search has returned results, you can then use the unique id to search details on a single property.
 The example below shows how to retrieve the details of a given address by id.
 The results include a uprn (unique property reference number) which can then be used to query the intel API.